ThomasBrouwer/BNMTF/README.md

 - **/bnmtf/** - Generate toy data using **generate_bnmtf.py**, giving files **F.txt**, **S.txt**, **G.txt**, **R.txt**, **R_true.txt** (no noise), **M.txt**.

 #### /data_drug_sensitivity/
-Contains the drug sensitivity datasets (GDSC IC50, CTRP EC50, CCLE IC50, CCLE EC50).
+Contains the drug sensitivity datasets (GDSC IC50, CCLE IC50, CCLE EC50, CTRP EC50).
 - **/gdsc/**, **/ctrp/**, **/ccle/** - The datasets.
 We obtained these from the "Bayesian Hybrid Matrix Factorisation for Data Integration" paper (Thomas Brouwer and Pietro Lio', 2017), using the complete datasets of each (before finding the overlap).
 For the GDSC IC50 dataset, some more details can be found in **/gdsc/notes**.
+We did not use the CTRP EC50 dataset for the cross-validation experiments.

 #### /experiments/
 - **/experiments_toy/** - Experiments on the toy data.